 We wanted to finish off with some basic safety tips for using your water baby carrier:

 - Keep the posture of your baby in check and ensure their back is well supported.

 - Make sure that the chin of your child is always above the water.

 - Younger babies need to be facing you at all times.
 Outward-facing or backpack carry is unsuitable while in the water.

 A waterproof baby carrier is a safety tool that will help you enjoy water play with your baby more.
 Apply the above tips and some common sense and you will have a lot of fun while in the pool or at the beach.

-The Boba Air was our top pick for the best water baby carrier due the best combination of design, ease of use, quick dry materials, and cost.
+The Boba Air was our top pick for the best water baby carrier due to the best combination of design, ease of use, quick-dry materials, and cost.
 Plus the overall value of being able to use this baby carrier in everyday life and being a real money saver.